ciaralynch72/destination_unknown/README.md

       4. Know how many chances I get to guess the destination
       5. Enter my guess
       6. See my progression
+      7. Know how many guesses I have left
+      8. Be told if I have already guessed a letter
-      7. Find out the correct destination either by guessing or losing
+      9. Find out the correct destination either by guessing or losing
-      8. Have an option to play again
+      10. Have an option to play again
 Results
       As a user I was able to:
       1. Run the program